jckvideo/jckvideo.github.io/blog/_posts/2013-09-28-a-post-to-test.md

 ###today

-today I installed Jekell, built a site in Github and put it on the internet. nothing great here.
+today I installed Jekyll, built a site in Github and put it on the internet. nothing great here.